A ductless mini-split compressor on the external wall of a home

 The main choices for air handler installation include:

 • Ceiling cassette – installed flush with the ceiling.
-This style is very unobtrusive.
+This style is very unobtrusive and takes up no wall space.

 • Floor standing units – installed on the floor up against a wall.
 These are useful if it is impossible to mount a unit on the wall.